How To Be A Successful Construction Project Manager

 How To Use A Scrum Board Productively As A Project Manager

-as a project manager, you will always have a scrum board with columns that say backlog sprint backlog in progress and complete that board is where you garner roadblocks and to do this that was for the team so and the project engineers can enable the field.
+As a project manager, you will always have a scrum board with columns that say backlog sprint backlog in progress and complete that board is where you garner roadblocks and to do this that was for the team so and the project engineers can enable the field.
 So as your last planner system is where I love this, this is great as your last planner system is working.

 If you want to learn more we have: